 Hagia Sophia Entrance Fee 2021

-If you buy Istanbul Museum Pass, you can visit nearby museums such as Topkapi Palace, Turkish and Islamic Arts Museum and the Istanbul Archaeological Museum.
-However, Istanbul Museum Pass is not valid in Dolmabahce Palace, Galata Tower and Basilica Cistern.
+If you buy a museum pass, you can visit nearby museums such as Topkapi Palace, Turkish and Islamic Arts Museum and the Istanbul Archaeological Museum.
+However, Istanbul Museum Pass is not valid in Basilica Cistern.
+You can see a detailed breakdown of which museums you can enter from the Istanbul museum pass article.

 Hagia Sophia Opening Hours 2021